lucask07/ansys-engr342/1_coax_pulse/README.md

 Launch ANSYS Electronics Desktop:

 1. Windows Start Menu -> Ansys EM Suite 19.2 -> ANSYS Electronics Desktop 2018.2
-2. Copy the zip folder you downloaded from Canvas to a folder on your OneDrive
+2. Copy the zip folder you downloaded from Canvas to a folder on the machine (your OneDrive if on campus)
 3. Extract the zip file to your OneDrive.
 Right click, *Extract All...*
 4. Open the coax_pulse.aedt project found in the zip folder you downloaded (ignore errors about being created with a different version of ANSYS)
-5. If you need to save the file you must save it to a different folder within your OneDrive.
+5. If you need to save the file you must save it to a different folder.
 This is bizarre and I'm working with Tech Support to understand what is going on...

 ## Questions before running a simulation: